 We want everyone to feel they are part of our large fostering family, and we work hard to make it happen.

 At FCA, we’re there for you every step of the way, responding to your needs as you would expect from a large and long-established foster care specialist.

 We see fostering as a partnership, and we’re committed to making it work for everyone.
 We listen to children, and we respond to our foster parents, working together to provide an inclusive and supportive culture where everyone can achieve their very best.
 As a foster parent, there are opportunities to specialise in specific areas such as parent and child fostering and your supervising social worker will support you in this journey.

 How our social workers support you

-All children and young people placed with our foster carers also have their own social worker, usually from the local authority or health trust that placed them.
-This dedicated social worker keeps in regular contact with the child throughout their placement, carrying out visits and making planning decisions.
+All children in foster care also have their own social worker, usually from the local authority or health trust.
+This dedicated social worker keeps in regular contact with the child carrying out visits and making planning decisions.

 Other ways we support

 We’ve built a really positive working relationship with our supervising social worker at FCA, who listens to us and has dealt with any issues we have had

 Whether you’re ready to start your journey or just want to chat, contact our fostering team today and we'll answer all your questions.